realworldocaml/book/en/files-modules-and-programs.md

 `freq.ml`.

+The first step towards hiding the implementation details of `Counter` is to write down the _signature_ of the module.
+Note that the terms _interface_, _signature_ and _module type_ are all used almost interchangeably in the OCaml world.

-The first step towards hiding the implementation details of `Counter` is to create an interface file, `counter.mli`, which controls how `counter` is accessed.
-Let's start by writing down a simple descriptive interface, _i.e._, an interface that describes what's currently available in `Counter` without hiding anything.
-We'll use `val` declarations in the `mli`, which have the following syntax
+In this case, we'll put the signature in `counter.mli`, which is the interface file (that's where the `i` in `mli` comes from) for `counter.ml`.
+We'll start by writing down an interface that describes what's currently available in `Counter` without hiding anything.
+We'll use `val` declarations to specify values to expose.
+The syntax of a `val` declaration is as follows:

 ```
 val <identifier> : <type>
 ```

-and are used to expose the existence of a given value in the module.
-Here's an interface that describes the current contents of `Counter`.
+And here's the contents of the `mli` file.
-We can save this as `counter.mli` and compile, and the program will build as before.

 ```ocaml
 (* counter.mli: descriptive interface *)